postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 [Download](https://www.postman.com/downloads/) the app.
 Double-click the `exe` file to install it.

 > Postman supports Windows 7 and above.
 Both `ia32 (x86)` and `x64 (amd64)` installers are provided for Windows.
-The ARM version of Windows is not supported.
+Windows for ARM devices is possible by using the ia32 binary.

 ## Installing Postman on Linux